Daniel Wegner

 Daniel Merton Wegner (June 28, 1948 – July 5, 2013) was an American social psychologist.
-He was a professor of psychology at Harvard University and a fellow of both the American Association for the Advancement of Science and the American Academy of Arts and Sciences.
+He was a professor of psychology at Harvard University, Trinity University, and a fellow of both the American Association for the Advancement of Science and the American Academy of Arts and Sciences.
 He was known for applying experimental psychology to the topics of mental control (for example ironic process theory) and conscious will, and for originating the study of transactive memory and action identification.
 In The Illusion of Conscious Will and other works, he argued that the human sense of free will is an illusion.

 Early life and education

 Wegner was born in Calgary, Alberta, Canada.

 When Wegner was 11 years old he developed an understanding of two types of scientists: "bumblers, who plod along, only once in a while accomplishing something but enjoying the process even if they often end up being wrong, and the pointers, who do only one thing: point out that the bumblers are bumbling."

 He enrolled in a physics degree at Michigan State University but changed to psychology, going on to an M.A. and then a PhD.